August 27th, 2013

 Eyelid surgery can, many times, be performed through incisions on the inside of your eyelids, especially if no skin needs to be removed.
 These surgeries allow correction of both the bags and the tear trough by using the bulging lower eyelid fat to "fill in" the hollow underneath them.
 If there is extra skin left over after this is done, a small "pinch" of skin can be removed afterwards - but this is not always necessary.

-Lower eyelid surgery (or lower blepharoplasty) is a great way to get rid of those “tired” eyes and give you a more refreshed, youthful appearance.
+Lower eyelid surgery (or lower blepharoplasty) at our Knoxville Plastic Surgery practice is a great way to get rid of those "tired" eyes and give you a more refreshed, youthful appearance.

 Contact us today to schedule your appointment with renowned plastic surgeon and face, body & breast specialist Dr. Jason Hall.
 Take your first steps to a more confident and natural you.